ATL64/spark-pubmed/README.md

 Click on your cluster --> web interfaces --> Jupyter Notebook --> upload your notebook or copy the contents in a new one.

+Please note the notebook is not always up to date, so check that the functions are the same as in the .py file.

 ## Submit Job

 First you need to create a folder in a bucket of yours and upload the .py file.
 Then: